by Sellick Partnership | 15 February 2018

 I am a strong believer that all of Richard’s advice can be put into practice at our work places too.
 You need to enjoy your job and the people you work with, it needs to be a place you feel not only safe, but challenged and motivated.
 However, if you believe you have tried everything to get happiness from your job but are still not happy, then perhaps it is time to make a career change or look for an environment that will support the growth of your inner happiness.

-To find out more about roles we currently have available you can contact me by emailing email@example.com, call me on 01332 542580 or follow the link below.
+To find out more about roles we currently have available you can get in touch by calling 01332 542580 or follow the link below.